ULL-ESIT-PL/babel-learning/doc/parser/debugging.md

       }
     ```

-    In JavaScript, strict mode (`"use strict";`) imposes certain restrictions to prevent common coding mistakes and to make the code more predictable.
-One such restriction involves function declarations.

-    - In strict mode, function declarations are not allowed inside blocks (e.g., inside an `if` statement, `for` loop, or any block `{}`).
+    In strict mode, function declarations are not allowed inside blocks (e.g., inside an `if` statement, `for` loop, or any block `{}`).
 In non-strict mode, this would be allowed, but it leads to potentially confusing behavior due to different scoping rules.

       ```javascript
       "use strict";